To get you thinking... - What would it take? Perhaps this...

 Drawing by T. Cloyd

 Why think at all?
-Thinking is hard work, isn’t it?
-Yes…except when it isn’t!
+Thinking is hard work, isn't it?
+Often, yes...except when it isn't!

-It can lead us astray, but more often it gets us past blocks to our progress, solves a problem for us, or at least moves us closer to a solution.
+While it can lead us astray, more often it gets us past blocks to our progress, solves a problem for us, or at least moves us closer to a solution.
+"Overthinking" is a problem for some people, but failure to think much at all is a more common problem.

 What starts thought?
 Distress can, but so can curiousity, or simply the need for greater depth in our sense of things.